What is a Windows app? What is a desktop application? How are they different?

 - They are automatically updated through the Microsoft Store.

 - Once an app is purchased and installed, updates are always free for all its users.

 - When you buy an app from the Microsoft Store, Microsoft gets a commission from your purchase, and the rest goes to its developer(s).

 - Apps must use a specific licensing model, created by Microsoft.
 More details can be found here: App Developer Agreement.

-- They must meet specific requirements from Microsoft, otherwise they cannot be distributed through the Windows Store (Microsoft Store).
+- They must meet specific requirements from Microsoft.
+Otherwise, they cannot be distributed through the Microsoft Store.
 More details in the Windows App Certification Kit.

 - Apps can work on both ARM and x86 system architecture and processors, making them more flexible for use on multiple hardware platforms.